PDackers/FanControl/README.md

 ## Modifications
 * Add a diode across the fan to protect the Raspberry Pi 4.
 * Modify the script to use regex and to make it work with cron.
-I'm not a fan (pun intended) of infinite loops and putting Python to sleep.